viktorholk/arma3-mod-manager-console/README.md

    - For Linux check for  `~/.local/share/Steam`

 **Adjust and test** the paths, then rerun the application.

+### Mods Compatability
+Not 100% of Arma 3 mods are compatible with Mac or Linux.

+Mods that require .DLL files will not work so no ACE, TFR/ACRE or blastcore.

 ## Issues
 Need Help?
 [GitHub's issues tab](https://github.com/viktorholk/script-interactor/issues).